A Guide to Love, Loss & Desperation

-The Wombats Proudly Present A Guide to Love, Loss & Desperation, usually shortened to A Guide to Love, Loss & Desperation, is the debut major studio album by English rock band the Wombats.
+The Wombats Proudly Present: A Guide to Love, Loss & Desperation, usually shortened to A Guide to Love, Loss & Desperation, is the debut international studio album by English rock band the Wombats.
 It was released by 14th Floor Records on 5 November 2007.
 Most of the songs first appeared on the band's 2006 Japan-only album Girls, Boys and Marsupials.
 A DVD to accompany the album includes footage of the band at the South by Southwest festival, along with music videos from their recent singles.

-The album was recorded at Rockfield Studios and reached No. 11 in the UK Albums Chart.
+The album was recorded at Rockfield Studios and reached No. 11 on the UK Albums Chart.
 It contains a pregap before the first track, which contains the band attempting to make wine glasses "ring" and extolling the virtues of the French wine Beaujolais, ending with them performing a mock advert for Beaujolais.
 The album had sold 335,361 copies in the UK as of April 2015.